ahmedsam007/NanoJet/LEGACY_VERSION_UPDATE.md

 3. **Install the new version**:
    - Unzip the downloaded file
-   - Drag `IDMMacApp.app` to your Applications folder
+   - Drag `NanoJetApp.app` to your Applications folder
    - Open from Applications folder

 4. **Future updates will work automatically** - Once you're on v0.1.1 or later, automatic updates will work correctly.